CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

-## Quickstart guide for data analysis with SD Desktop
+## Quickstart: Processing sensitive data in your Desktop

 This quickstart guides you through importing encrypted sensitive data in your private Desktop for data analysis.